jessix00/Udacity---Memory-Game/README.md

 ## Concept
 This Memory Game asks users to find matching cards.
 If the user finds a match, both cards will flip open.
 This will continue until the user finds all cards.
-While the user is playing, stats like time, moves and stars are being stored.
+While the user is playing, stats like time, moves and stars are being tracked.
 Once all cards are found, the game ends and a modal opens that will display the user's stats.
 The modal will also ask the user if he/she would like to play again.
 If a user plays again, all stats are reverted to zero and the deck is shuffled again, ready for a new game.

+## Dependecies
+* Font-Awesome
+* Google Fonts

 ## Contributing
 Here are some ways you can contribute to my project: